merenlab/merenlab.org/courses/PFLS/index.md

 * What is the total number of genes in the top ten contigs with most genes?
 * Each gene sequence in this FASTA file can spread across multiple lines -- can you create a new FASTA file called `genes-one-line.fa` in which every gene sequence occupies a single line?

 Try your best, and it is OK if you can't answer each one of them.
-If you try your hardest, the solutions will make much more sense even if you fail.
+If you try your hardest, the solutions we will go through and explain together will make much more sense even if you fail.

 {:.warning}
-**Please turn in your solutions the following way**: Copy-paste the qeustions above into your email client, under each qeustion write your final answers along with the command line that led to that answer, and send the email to _meren@hifmb.de_ **and** _sarahi.garcia@uol.de_.
+**Please turn in your solutions the following way**: Copy-paste the questions above into your email client, under each question write your final answers along with the command line that led to that answer, and send the email to _meren@hifmb.de_ **and** _sarahi.garcia@uol.de_.
 The subject line of your email must be `PFLS EXC-001` :)

 Once we are done, we will review the [solutions](solutions/EXC-001) together.